markpwns1/jammy/README.md

 if a == b, x = 1 else x = 2;

+let x = if a == b, 1;

-let x = if a == b, 1 else 2;
+let y = if a == b, 1 else 2;
 ```
-Notice that when used as an expression, the `if` statement **must** contain an `else` branch.
+When used as an expression, if there is no `else` branch, it will return `nil` in that case.
 There is also a subtle difference between `if` used as a statement as opposed to an expression: as a statement, the body of each branch must be a statement, whereas as an expression, the body of each branch must be an expression.

 The commas are obligatory.